Crypto Taxes Explained in June 2025

 Gifting Crypto to Somebody on a Low Tax Bracket

-Another strategy is to gift cryptocurrencies to someone.
-More specifically, to someone in a low tax bracket.
+Another strategy is to gift cryptocurrencies to someone in a lower tax bracket.

 Here’s how it works: